whatsupdan/ESRGAN/README.md

 # Fork of [BlueAmulet's fork](https://github.com/BlueAmulet/ESRGAN) of [ESRGAN by Xinntao](https://github.com/xinntao/ESRGAN)

+## NOTE: This repo is no longer being actively maintained.
+I highly recommend using [chaiNNer](https://github.com/chaiNNer-org/chaiNNer) instead, as it is still actively maintained and supports a lot more than this repo does.

 This fork ports features over from my ESRGAN-Bot repository and adds a few more.
 It natively allows:

 -   In-memory splitting/merging functionality (fully seamless, recently revamped for the third time and no longer requires tile size)